-7. Within 5 days of the ethics committee issuing a recommendation, the ethics chair must inform the member of the ethics committee’s recommendation via email.
+6. Within five days of the ethics committee issuing a recommendation, the ethics chair must inform the member of the ethics committee’s recommendation via email.
 Notification must also be sent to the president and administrative assistant.

-8. The member has 10 days from the date of the email to contest the ethics committee’s recommendation directly to the executive board by sending an email requesting the appeal to the ethics chair, the president, and the administrative assistant.
-If the member does not contest timely, then The NRWA executive board may adopt the ethics committee’s recommendation.
+7. The member has 10 days from the date of the email to contest the ethics committee’s recommendation directly to the executive board by sending an email requesting the appeal to the ethics chair, the president, and the administrative assistant.
+If the member does not contest timely, then the NRWA executive board may adopt the ethics committee’s recommendation.

-10. Within 5 days of making a decision, the president must inform the member of the executive board's decision via email.
+9. Within 5 days of making a decision, the president must inform the member of the executive board's decision via email.
 Notification via email must also be sent to the administrative assistant and to the ethics committee.
 General notification may be given to the complainant that the matter has been resolved.
-A summary of each grievance submitted will be documented by the Ethics Chair.
-Except under special circumstances, no details of the outcome will be given to the complainant, the public, or members of The NRWA.
+A summary of each grievance submitted will be documented by the ethics chair.
+Except under special circumstances, no details of the outcome will be given to the complainant, the public, or members of the NRWA.